AI in product development: a practical guide for teams that ship

 Bias in AI decisions costs real money.

-If your AI recommendation engine systematically ignores a customer segment, you lose revenue.
-If your AI hiring tool discriminates, you face lawsuits.
-If your AI content moderation fails, you lose users.
+An AI recommendation engine that systematically ignores a customer segment costs you revenue.
+A biased AI hiring tool creates legal exposure.
+A content moderation system that fails loses you users.

-Real-world surveys show that 36 percent of companies report AI bias has hurt their business and, among those, over 60 percent say they lost revenue and customers because of biased systems.
+Real-world surveys show that 36% of companies report AI bias has hurt their business and, among those, over 60% say they lost revenue and customers because of biased systems.

 The EU AI Act, effective 2026, imposes significant penalties for high-risk AI systems that don't meet transparency and fairness requirements.
 US regulation is coming.